Sickle cell disease

 Overview

 In sickle cell disease, the red blood cells cannot move normally through small blood vessels due to their unusual shape.
-This can cause blockage of vessels in various organs, resulting in painful episodes and, more seriously, acute chest crisis or stroke.
+This can cause blockage of vessels in various organs, resulting in painful crises, acute chest crisis or stroke.
+The condition is inherited in an autosomal recessive manner and most individuals with sickle cell disease have a specific gene change present in both copies of the gene, beta haemoglobin (HBB).

 Clinical features